Germanic Languages and Literatures

 Special Requirements for the German Studies Concentration

 During the first two years of study, students are required to take sixteen term courses, seven of which may be taken outside the department.
 Three of those courses may be audited.
-Students are asked to define an area of concentration and will meet with appropriate advisers from both within and outside the department.
+Students are asked to define an area of concentration and to meet with appropriate advisers from within and outside the department.

 Combined Ph.D.
 Program with Film and Media Studies